-TRAVEL MEDICINE AVAILABLE FOR HOUSTON & DICKINSON, TX
+TRAVEL MEDICINE AVAILABLE FOR DICKINSON & JERSEY VILLAGE, TX

 What are Travel Vaccinations?
 Travel vaccines, also called travel immunizations, are shots travelers can get before visiting certain areas of the world that help protect them from serious illnesses.
 Vaccinations work by exposing the body to a germs or parts of germs of the disease it will protect against.
 You can’t get the disease from the vaccine because the viruses or bacteria are dead or severely weakened.
 The body responds to the vaccination by making antibodies that will protect you if you are exposed to the disease in the future.